Himeka Nakamoto: Mental health

 Nakamoto became interested in pursuing a career in mental health after attending therapy while a member of Nogizaka46.
 She completed training as a hand reflexology counselor and in cognitive behavioral therapy, then joined the e-school of Waseda University's Faculty of Human Sciences in April 2018.
 She graduated in March 2023, and launched her mental health counseling website eight months later.

 While continuing her studies, Nakamoto obtained her mental health counselor certification from the Japan Promotion Counselor Association.
 She currently provides counseling through her Skype-based service "Monica and Me Counseling Salon" (カウンセリングサロン モニカと私), which accommodates those who cannot leave their homes or are concerned about the stigma around mental health issues.
 Like several other former Nogizaka46 members, she is still signed to the Nogizaka46 management and has made public appearances related to her current occupation.
 She had her own consultation segment on the NHK Hiroshima radio program from March 2021, and hosts the podcast Himeka Nakamoto's 'Na on Nippon Cultural Broadcasting starting June.

 Nakamoto's autobiography, Thank You, Me: Graduating from Nogizaka46 and Becoming a Psychological Counselor, was released in June 2021.
 Her next book, I'll Listen to Anything: Himeka Nakamoto's Counseling Room, was released in December 2023.

 Personal life

 In February 2024, Nakamoto announced her marriage to an undisclosed man.
 She owns a Yorkshire Terrier named Monica (モニカ), who functions as the mascot for her counseling business.

+On November 21, 2025 Nakamoto announced on her Instagram story the birth of her daughter.